Private Lives: Synopsis

-The next morning, Amanda tries to sneak away early, but is surprised to find Sibyl and Victor there.
-As they talk, Elyot comes in, and he and Amanda start bickering again.
+The next morning Amanda tries to sneak away early but is surprised to find Sibyl and Victor there.
+As they talk, Elyot enters, and he and Amanda start bickering again.
 It has been decided that neither of the new spouses will grant a divorce for a year, to give Amanda and Elyot time to confirm if this is really what they want.
 As tempers rise, Sibyl and Victor begin to bicker with each other, defending their respective spouses.
-Amanda and Elyot realise that Sibyl and Victor are as suited to each other as they are, forgive one another and sneak out, leaving the younger two together.
+Amanda and Elyot realise that Sibyl and Victor are as suited to each other as they are, forgive each another and sneak out, leaving the younger two together.
 As Elyot and Amanda tiptoe out, Victor and Sibyl have reached the point of mutual violence.

 Productions

 Original productions

-Produced by C. B. Cochran, the play premiered on 18 August 1930, at the King's Theatre in Edinburgh, directed by Coward and starring Coward as Elyot, Adrianne Allen as Sibyl, Gertrude Lawrence as Amanda, and Laurence Olivier as Victor.
+Produced by C. B. Cochran, the play premiered on 18 August 1930, at the King's Theatre in Edinburgh, directed by Coward and starring Coward as Elyot, Gertrude Lawrence as Amanda, Laurence Olivier as Victor and Adrianne Allen as Sibyl.
 Sets and costumes were designed by Gladys Calthrop.
 After successfully touring Liverpool, Birmingham, Manchester and Southsea for five weeks, the production opened the new Phoenix Theatre in London on 24 September 1930.
-A week after the play opened, Heinemann published the text; a week later, HMV issued recordings of scenes from the play performed by Coward and Lawrence.
+A week after the play opened, Heinemann published the text; a week later, His Master's Voice issued recordings of scenes from the play performed by Coward and Lawrence.
 Coward disliked appearing in long runs, and the London run was therefore a limited three-month season.
 It sold out within a week and was still playing to packed houses when, despite "the gratifying knowledge that we could have run on for another six [months]," it ended on 20 December 1930.

 The first Broadway production opened at the Times Square Theatre on 27 January 1931 with Coward, Lawrence and Olivier reprising their roles and Jill Esmond, who had married Olivier a few months earlier, as Sibyl.
 Walter Winchell described the production as "something to go quite silly over."
 The New York critics were enthusiastic about the play and Coward's performance.
 A few weeks before Coward and Lawrence were scheduled to be replaced by Otto Kruger and Madge Kennedy, Lawrence collapsed with a combined attack of laryngitis and nervous exhaustion.
 Coward appeared at five performances with her understudy, and then closed the production for two weeks to allow Lawrence to recuperate.
 She returned, and the two continued in their roles until 9 May 1931.
 The production ran a total of 256 performances.